tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

-   Because the tests use packet capture to collect timing information and they buffer the messages until all of them have been created, the use of ``m2crypto`` and ``gmpy2`` does not have an effect on collected data points, using them will only make tlsfuzzer run the tests at a higher frequency.
+   Because the tests use packet capture to collect timing information and they buffer the messages until all of them have been created, the use of ``m2crypto`` and ``gmpy2`` does not have an effect on collected data points, using them will only make tlsfuzzer run the tests faster.

 .. note::
    RHEL-8 doesn't respect the QUICKACK setting on the C API.
 The users need